-Procedure 2: Add anthranilic acid (80 mg, 1.0 equiv) to a 5.0 mL conical vial equipped with a spin vane.
-Next add 3M hydrochloric acid (4.0 equiv) and stir until homogeneous.
+Procedure 2: Anthranilic acid (80 mg, 0.58 mmole) is added to a 3 mL conical vial equipped with a spin vane.
+3M hydrochloric acid (0.7 mL, 17 drops from a Pasteur pipet) is then added.
 Heat is applied if necessary to dissolve solids.
-Cool the vial in a small beaker of ice water for 5 minutes with stirring.
-Add sodium nitrite (1.0 equiv) to a 3.0 mL vial then dissolve in water (0.20 mL).
-Cool the sodium nitrite solution in ice water for 5 minutes and then add this to the solution of anthranilic acid via a pipet.
-Next add dimethylaniline (1.5 equiv) stir the contents for 15 minutes.
-Next, add 3M NaOAc (2.0 equiv) and continue stirring for 20 minutes.
-Allow the reaction to warm to room temperature and then add 3 M NaOH (0.5 equiv).
-Let the contents stand for 30 minutes to ensure thorough precipitation.
+The vial is then cooled (0-5°C) in a small beaker of ice water.
+In another vial or test tube is added 44 mg (0.64 mmoles) of sodium nitrite, which is then dissolved in water (0.20 mL, 5 drops from a Pasteur pipet).
+The sodium nitrite solution is cooled in ice water and then the chilled solution is added to the solution of anthranilic acid via a pipet.
+Dimethylaniline (103 mg, 0.85 mmoles, 6 drops from a Pasteur pipet) is then added and the contents are stirred for 15 minutes.
+Next, freshly prepared 3M NaOAc (0.3 mL) is added and stirring is continued for 20 minutes.
+The reaction is then warmed to room temperature and then 3 M NaOH (0.1 mL, 3 drops from a Pasteur pipet) is added and the contents are left standing for 30 minutes to ensure thorough precipitation.

-Work-Up 2: Methyl red is collected by filtration using a Büchner funnel.
+Work-Up 2: Methyl red is collected by filtration using a Hirsch funnel.
 The reaction vial is rinsed with water.
-Wash the filter cake with 3M acetic acid (about 0.5mL) to remove excess dimethylaniline.
-Then wash the filter cake with a small amount of water.
+The filter cake is washed with 3M acetic acid (about 0.5mL) to remove excess dimethylaniline.
+The filter cake is then washed with a small amount of water.

 Purification 2: In a fume hood, the product is recrystallized from methanol.
-Cool the solution to 0°C before filtering.
+The solution is cooled the solution to 0 °C before filtering.

 Spectroscopy 1&2 DO NOT TAKE MELTING POINTS.
 The percent yield is calculated.
-IR spectra are obtained for both products using KBr pellets.
+IR spectra are obtained for both products.
 (Compare your experimental data (melting point and IR) to that of actual data given for methyl red and orange.
 Obtain and interpret an 1H-NMR, MS and 13C-NMR spectrum from your TA.
 Note the differences in couplings for o-substitution verses p-substitution.
 Include the labeled spectra in your notebook.
 Submit both of your samples in separate tared vials to your TA.)

 Waste Disposal: IMPORTANT - Syringes do NOT go in the trash.
 Place syringes in the labeled sharps container!
-Any residual CH_2Cl_2 is put in a halogenated organic waste container.
+Any residual CH2Cl2 is put in a halogenated organic waste container.
 Non-halogenated organic waste is put into the non-halogenated waste container.
-Any silica or Na_2SO_4 loaded pipets are dumped into solid waste and the glass placed in a sharps container.
-Free solid waste (silica, Na_2SO_4) is put into the solids waste container.
+Any silica or Na2SO4 loaded pipets are dumped into solid waste and the glass placed in a sharps container.
+Free solid waste (silica, Na2SO4) is put into the solids waste container.
 All aqueous liquids (acetone, ethanol, water) is flushed down the sink after neutralization.

 Mechanism: Students should be able to propose one on their own.